Hanna–McEuen

 Hanna–McEuen was an American country music duo consisting of first cousins Jaime Hanna and Jonathan McEuen, both vocalists and guitarists.
-Their fathers, Jeff Hanna and John McEuen, co-founded the Nitty Gritty Dirt Band, a country music band which had success in the 1970s and 1980s.
-In addition, Hanna was formerly an occasional supporting musician for the Tex-Mex/americana band The Mavericks.
+Their fathers, Jeff Hanna and John McEuen, co-founded the Nitty Gritty Dirt Band.
+In addition, Hanna was formerly an occasional supporting musician for the Mavericks.

 Hanna–McEuen released its self-titled debut album on DreamWorks Records in 2005, although the album's singles were distributed and promoted by MCA Nashville.
 The album produced a Top 40 hit on the Billboard Hot Country Songs charts in "Something Like a Broken Heart", followed by "Tell Me" at number 56 and "Ocean", which did not chart.

 The duo also recorded a DVD-Audio/Video project titled "Tried and True" in 2007 for AIX Records, which featured a guest appearance by country guitarist Albert Lee.

 After disbanding, Hanna joined Gary Allan's road band, in which he plays guitar.
 He also co-wrote Allan's 2008 single "She's So California".
 McEuen, meanwhile, has continued to record as a solo artist.
-Jaime Hanna currently is working as part of the Nitty Gritty Dirt Band, playing lead acoustic and electric guitars, providing background and some lead vocals.
+Jaime Hanna joined the Nitty Gritty Dirt Band in 2018.